 One purpose of this paper is to argue against both of these understandings of equal protection and to introduce a quite different interpretation -- a view grounded in human nature and governmental obligation held by the abolitionists of the early and mid-nineteenth century.
 These abolitionists, at least according to a number of historians, -- propagated and popularized the phrase "equal protection of the law" in the decades immediately preceding the Civil War and the Reconstruction amendments.
 I will ultimately argue that this abolitionist understanding of equal protection, and of the Fourteenth Amendment, is truer to both the plain language and the history of the Amendment than either the formal colorblind view or the substantive anti-subordination view briefly outlined above.
 Before doing so, however, I want to discuss in a little more detail the nature of the conflict between the two conceptions that dominate current case law and scholarship, why I think that conflict is quite distinctive in our constitutional jurisprudence, and suggest why it seems to me to be imperative that we somehow find a way to break the deadlock.
 In the first section that follows, I will therefore discuss the schism in our current understanding of equal protection, and I will then introduce, by way of metaphor, the rather different abolitionist understanding of the phrase "equal protection."
 In the next two sections, I will discuss modern applications of the abolitionist understanding and structural and intellectual barriers to its modern implementation.

 Scholarly Commons Citation

 West, Robin, "Toward an Abolitionist Interpretation of the Fourteenth Amendment" (1991).
 Georgetown Law Faculty Publications and Other Works.
-Paper 657.
+657.